Global identification of dynamic panel models with interactive effects: Global identification

 \subsection{Intermediate results}

-In order to prove Theorem \ref{thm:1}, we will rearrange the problem in a way that resembles the proof of \cite{anderson1956statistical} and then establish some properties of this modified problem.
+In order to prove Theorem \ref{thm:1}, we rearrange the problem in a way that resembles the proof of \cite{anderson1956statistical} and then establish some properties of this modified problem.
 Start from \eqref{eq5:objective}.
-As $\mathbf{\tilde{\Gamma}}$ is a unit-diagonal lower triangular matrix, it is invertible so that we can pre-multiply and post-multiply by $\mathbf{\tilde{\Gamma}}^{-1}$ and $\mathbf{\tilde{\Gamma}}^{-1'}$ and re-write
+As $\tilde{\mathbf{\Gamma}}$ is a unit-diagonal lower-triangular matrix, it is invertible so we can pre-multiply and post-multiply by $\tilde{\mathbf{\Gamma}}^{-1}$ and $\tilde{\mathbf{\Gamma}}^{-1'}$, and subtract $\tilde{\mathbf{D}}$ on both sides to rewrite